cran-task-views/DifferentialEquations/DifferentialEquations.md

     Runge-Kutta solvers such as ode23, ode23s, ode45, or the
     Burlisch-Stoer algorithm to obtain numerical solutions to ODEs with higher accuracy.
--   Package `r pkg("rODE")` (inspired from the book of Gould, Tobochnik and Christian, 2016) aims to show physics, math and engineering students how ODE solvers can be made with R's S4 classes.
+-   Package `r pkg("rODE")` (inspired by the Java related [book of Gould, Tobochnik and Christian, 2016](https://www.compadre.org/Repository/document/ServeFile.cfm?ID=7375&DocID=527)) aims to show physics, math and engineering students how ODE solvers can be made with R's S4 classes.
 -   The package `r pkg("mrgsolve")` compiles ODEs on the fly and allows shorthand prescription dosing.
 -   The package `r pkg("rxode2")` is similar to